Aliases for KLHL12 Gene

 GeneCards Summary for KLHL12 Gene

 KLHL12 (Kelch Like Family Member 12) is a Protein Coding gene.
-Diseases associated with KLHL12 include Primary Biliary Cirrhosis.
-Among its related pathways are Signaling by Wnt and CDK-mediated phosphorylation and removal of Cdc6.
+Diseases associated with KLHL12 include Primary Biliary Cirrhosis and Craniolenticulosutural Dysplasia.
+Among its related pathways are Signaling by GPCR and S45 mutants of beta-catenin arent phosphorylated.
 An important paralog of this gene is KLHL20.

 Substrate-specific adapter of a BCR (BTB-CUL3-RBX1) E3 ubiquitin ligase complex that acts as a negative regulator of Wnt signaling pathway and ER-Golgi transport (PubMed:22358839, PubMed:27565346).
 The BCR(KLHL12) complex is involved in ER-Golgi transport by regulating the size of COPII coats, thereby playing a key role in collagen export, which is required for embryonic stem (ES) cells division: BCR(KLHL12) acts by mediating monoubiquitination of SEC31 (SEC31A or SEC31B) (PubMed:22358839, PubMed:27565346).
 The BCR(KLHL12) complex is also involved in neural crest specification: in response to cytosolic calcium increase, interacts with the heterodimer formed with PEF1 and PDCD6/ALG-2, leading to bridge together the BCR(KLHL12) complex and SEC31 (SEC31A or SEC31B), promoting monoubiquitination of SEC31 and subsequent collagen export (PubMed:27716508).
 As part of the BCR(KLHL12) complex, also acts as a negative regulator of the Wnt signaling pathway by mediating ubiquitination and subsequent proteolysis of DVL3 (PubMed:16547521).
 The BCR(KLHL12) complex also mediates polyubiquitination of DRD4 and PEF1, without leading to degradation of these proteins (PubMed:18303015, PubMed:20100572, PubMed:27716508).